Most Famous Logos With a Face

 Logo Whistling Straits

-This is a luxury resort from the USA, located in Wisconsin.
-Its visual identity is that of a fictional character’s face, drawn in thin dark blue strokes and tinted in flesh color.
-The Whistling Straits luxury recreation center chose the logo based on mythology.
-The fact is that the God of the Wind is represented on it; therefore, the lines are flowing, curly, and “moving.”
-In some places, they look like a leafy ornaments.
-The designers did their best to match the symbol with the resort’s name.
+This is a luxury resort from the United States located in Wisconsin.
+Its visual identity is the face of a fictional character, drawn in thin dark blue strokes and tinted flesh-colored.
+The Whistling Straits luxury vacation resort chose the logo based on mythology.
+The fact that it depicts the god of wind means the lines are flowing, curly, and “moving.”
+In some places, they resemble a leafy ornament.
+The designers did their best to make the symbol match the resort’s name.

 Goodwill